Some links on this page are affiliate links. See full disclosure in the page footer.

 Sara Blakely transformed a $5,000 savings investment into Spanx, a billion-dollar shapewear brand.
 Without formal business training, she bet on a unique idea to improve women’s undergarments.
 Blakely famously cold-called department stores to get her product on shelves and even handled packaging design herself.

-Her relentless belief in her product and refusal to settle for small gains led Spanx to disrupt the apparel industry and make her the youngest self-made female billionaire.
+Her relentless belief in her product and refusal to settle for small gains helped Spanx disrupt the apparel industry and made her a self-made billionaire.

 Reed Hastings